EXCCoin/exccdata/README.md

-├── exchanges             MODULE and package for gathering data from public exchange APIs │   ├── rateserver        rateserver app, which runs an exchange bot for collecting │   |                       exchange rate data, and a gRPC server for providing this │   |                       data to multiple clients like dcrdata.
+├── exchanges             MODULE and package for gathering data from public exchange APIs │   ├── rateserver        rateserver app, which runs an exchange bot for collecting │   |                       exchange rate data, and a gRPC server for providing this │   |                       data to multiple clients like exccdata.
 |   └── ratesproto        Package dcrrates implementing a gRPC protobuf service for
 |                           communicating exchange rate data with a rateserver.
 ├── explorer/types        Types used primarily by the explorer pages.